What is Chronic Rhinitis? Causes, Symptoms, & Treatment

 In addition to identifying the source of your allergies, there are numerous ways to manage rhinitis that minimize its impact.
 A few tips include:

-• Keep the air in your indoor environment as clean as possible by vacuuming regularly, using a dehumidifier, consistently replacing air conditioning filters etc.
+• Keep the air in your indoor environment as clean as possible by vacuuming regularly, using a dehumidifier, consistently replacing air conditioning filters, etc.

-Navigating chronic rhinitis can be challenging, especially during spring and summer months when pollen is most pervasive.
+Navigating chronic rhinitis can be challenging, especially during the spring and summer months when pollen is most pervasive.
 Consistently dealing with symptoms can be unpleasant and disruptive.
 Taking the time to establish the most effective treatment plan that alleviates your symptoms can drastically improve your experience of rhinitis.
 Additionally, reducing your exposure to allergens and prioritizing your health in this way can enhance overall wellness!

 Share This